MEET KIT

-KIT utilizes the latest and greatest AmigaGPT 3 by Cameron Armstrong, currently only available in AmiKit.
+KIT is a helpful buddy inside AmiKit, utilizing the latest and greatest AmigaGPT 3 by Cameron Armstrong - a world premiere exclusively debuting in AmiKit X13.
 He lives in the Amiga Shell (KIT, not Cameron), from where you can call him anytime with Left Alt ⌥ + A

-But he's far more than a chatbot - KIT is a helpful buddy inside AmiKit, capable of performing various system operations, searching for files, creating archives, managing backups, etc. If you can describe it, KIT can do it (probably).
-Just don't rely on him blindly - you know, it's the 21st century and we still don't have flying cars, so maybe keep your AI expectations in check.
+KIT is far more than a chatbot.
+He's capable of performing various system operations, searching for files, creating archives, managing backups, etc. If you can describe it, KIT can do it (most likely).
+Just don't expect miracles.
+Or do - he's trying his best.

 On top of that, KIT has his own personality and won't blindly follow your orders either - he is cautious and puts system safety first, so he will always request your permission before executing any command or program.